Arpita-Panigrahi/Cinewhizz/README.md

-# Movie Website
+# Cinewhizz

 A dynamic and modern movie website built using **React.js**.
 This project allows users to explore, search, and view details of movies by leveraging a third-party API.
-It was created as a learning project based on the [YouTube tutorial](https://youtu.be/G6D9cBaLViA?si=O3NIThdrOWi5OCVu).

 ## Features